 Chapter 1 – Electricity

 We all know how important electricity is.
-Electricity is one of the important sources of energy in modern times.
-We use electricity in our homes, in industries and in transportation.
+It is one of the important sources of energy in modern times.
+We use electricity in our homes, in industries and for transportation.
 In this chapter, concepts such as electric potential, electric current, electric power and heating effects of electric current are discussed.
-After an explanation of every concept solved examples are given so that students can understand the concepts more easily.
+After an explanation of every concept, solved examples are given so that students can understand the concepts easily.

 Following is the table explaining the number of questions that are present in Chapter 1: